Euphorbia Growth and Care Guide

 Is Euphorbia Annual or Perennial?

-Most perennial Euphorbia species are hardy perennials, thriving in USDA Zones 5–10, though this depends on the variety.
+Euphorbia hypericifolia (graminea) species are annuals in USDA Hardiness Zones 5-9 though they may bloom year round in warmer climates where there is no freeze.
+Most Euphorbia species are hardy perennials, thriving in USDA Zones 5–10, though this depends on the variety.
 In Zones 7-10, most perennial Euphorbia are evergreen, with some exceptions such as Cushion Spurge (i.e., Bonfire & Polychroma) which return reliably year after year.

-Best Varieties of Euphorbia (Spurge) TESTED
+Best Varieties of Euphorbia (Spurge)

-Best Variety #1: Euphorbia Ascot Rainbow
+Ascot Rainbow

 Although Ascot Rainbow has no trial data to back up its selection as number 1, it is by the far the most searched variety on the internet, 3x more in fact.
 But, what makes this variant special is by far the coloration.
 This perennial forms a profusion of upright stems adorned with vivid chartreuse bracts that cradle a tiny burgundy-red central bloom.
-Its variegated leaves—green edged in chartreuse—unfurl with pinkish-red tips that intensify in color in cooler temperatures, while the stems themselves echo the flower’s hue in rich burgundy tones

-Given that it is an evergreen perennial through Zone 7, can be placed in sun or shade, will endure wet and dry conditions, and has an amazing cut flower, this plant deserves the #1 spot.
+Its variegated leaves unfurl with pinkish-red tips that intensify in color in cooler temperatures, while the stems themselves echo the flower’s hue in rich burgundy tones Given that it is an evergreen perennial through Zone 7, can be placed in sun or shade, will endure wet and dry conditions, and has an amazing cut flower, this plant deserves the #1 spot.

 The introduction of Diamond Frost Euphorbia by Proven Winners circa 2007 changed the way mixed containers were designed.
 Although there are no trial rankings, its popularity is proven as it is the second most searched Euphorbia name behind #1 Ascot Rainbow.
+Because of its introduction and success almost 20 years ago, nearly every plant breeder now has some form of Euphorbia hypericifolia (or graminea), and the varieties are expanding every year.

-Best Variety #3: Other Perennial Euphorbias
+Other Perennial Euphorbias

-So, unlike our usual approach in selecting one variety or a series, we’ve decided to just put it out there – All the perennial varieties are considered the 3rd best choice.
+So, unlike our usual approach in selecting one variety or a series, we’ve decided to just put it out there.
+All the perennial varieties are considered the 3rd best choice.
 They are stunning, they are hardy and we consider them the most versatile perennial on the planet Earth.The list that follows is not exhaustive, as there are other perennial varieties out there.
 However, this list comprises those perennial varieties most likely to be found in local garden centers:

-Best Variety #4: Other Annual Euphorbias (Hypericifolia & Graminea)
+Other Annual Euphorbias

 Unless you are an expert on annual white flowering Euphorbia, you will be unable to tell the variety without looking at the tag.
 Most annual Euphorbia species have been around for 10+ years so most don’t have trial data.
 In recent test trials, the following received ratings of 4.8-5.0: